Restoring nature at Ardura Community Forest

 Ardura Forest, on the Isle of Mull, was purchased by the Mull and Iona Community Trust (MICT) in 2019 to help meet the environmental, social and economic needs of the community (read more here).
 Spanning 200-hectares, the site would once have been a thriving rainforest habitat, but now only remnants of native woodland exist alongside commercial plantations of non-native trees.

-HIEF awarded the following grants to the MICT:
+HIEF has awarded the following grants to MICT:

 • July 2022: £7,500 towards the creation of a Biodiversity Action Plan